 If a patient is unstable due to low blood pressure (due to the rapid heart rate) or if the medication is not immediately effective, electrical cardioversion can be used to stop the arrhythmia.
 In cardioversion, electricity is discharged into the patient's heart from pads or paddles placed on the chest.
 The current affects the electrical charge of the heart muscle cells to restart a normal rhythm.
 (See "Patient education: Cardioversion (Beyond the Basics)".)

 Preventing recurrence of the tachycardia — There are three major options for preventing recurrence of the tachycardia: radiofrequency ablation, medications, and surgery.
 The choice is best made with a heart rhythm specialist (cardiac electrophysiologist) who has experience in treating the WPW syndrome.

 Radiofrequency ablation — Radiofrequency ablation of the accessory pathway is the treatment of choice for patients with WPW syndrome.
 Radiofrequency ablation is performed in a hospital electrophysiology lab.
 The patient is given a sedative medication to reduce discomfort.

 A wire (electrode catheter) is advanced into the heart from large blood vessels and positioned within the chambers of the heart using fluoroscopy (low energy x-rays).
 After the accessory pathway is localized, radiofrequency energy (high frequency electricity) is delivered to the area to destroy or "ablate" the accessory pathway, preventing it from conducting impulses.
 (See "Patient education: Catheter ablation for abnormal heartbeats (Beyond the Basics)".)

 When performed by experienced specialists, ablation cures the WPW syndrome over 95 percent of the time.
 However, some patients have multiple accessory pathways.
 In these patients, one of the pathways may not be detected and ablated during the initial procedure, and the arrhythmia may reoccur.
 When this happens, the ablation procedure can be repeated, generally with very good results.

-The risk of a major complication is low, about 3 percent, with the primary risks being damage to the blood vessels or nerves in the thigh, bleeding, infection, perforation of the heart, and heart block requiring a pacemaker.
+The risk of a major complication is low, approximately 3 percent, with the primary risks being damage to the blood vessels or nerves in the thigh, bleeding, infection, perforation of the heart, and heart block requiring a pacemaker.
 The risk of specific complications depends in part on the location of the accessory pathway and which critical structures are nearby.